“What’s more important: Quality music, or Quantity?”

 If a client informs you of a project that needs x amount of tracks in a few hours are you going to tell them “no” because you can’t deliver your best work?
 Or, do you deliver what you can?

 The client understands the risk.
 They understand the chances of getting your best work are slim.
 They just need to complete the project and, in many cases, the music doesn’t need to be spectacular, decent is good enough.

 That last example is actually about an opportunity that was passed to me last week.
-I’m in position to supply a new reality show with a bunch of music and, the chances of placement are extremely high.
+I’m in a position to supply a new reality show with a bunch of music and, the chances of placement are extremely high.

 How did this opportunity come about?
 Well, it was put in my lap (basically) I wrote a post about music libraries giving me their client base ← you should read it.

-Had I said no to this project simply because of the time frame and personal pride.
-I’d be missing out on a huge opportunity.
+Had I said no to this project simply because of the time frame and personal pride, I’d be missing out on a huge opportunity.

 Music: Quality Vs Quantity (Finding A Balance)